The Best Coffee Tampers In The UK 2022

 You apply pressure to the ground coffee beans in the basket, in the portafilter, to compress it prior to inserting the portafilter into the group and pulling the shot.

-What these kinds of espresso coffee machines usually come with, is a plastic thing with a scoop at one end and a flat circular plastic thing at the other end, which is supposed to be a tamper.
+What these kinds of espresso machines usually come with, is a plastic thing with a scoop at one end and a flat circular plastic thing at the other end, which is supposed to be a tamper.

 These devices, in my modest opinion, belong in the same category as chocolate tea pots & bikes for fish: utterly useless.

-Although speaking of bikes for fish, have you ever seen a Gurnard?
+Though speaking of bikes for fish, have you ever seen a Gurnard?

 There are two main reasons for this:

 Consistent tamping pressure.
-There are several variables to espresso-making, among which is tamping pressure.
+There are numerous variables to espresso-making, among which is tamping pressure.
 If you don’t tamp at a fairly consistent pressure from one shot to the next, your shot consistency is likely to be “all over the shop”.

 By low-hanging fruit, I’m talking about the perfect return with the least amount of investment.